Xtigyro/kindadm/README.md

 # deploy-kubernetes-kind

-## A Local One, Two or Three-Node K8s Cluster Gunned for Development
+## A Local One or Multi-Node K8s Cluster Gunned for Development

-To create a local K8s cluster in Docker container(s) with properly configured Helm, Ingress Controller and MetalLB - please run:
+To create a local K8s cluster in Docker container(s) with properly configured Helm (tillerless), Ingress Controller and MetalLB - please run:

 ```bash
 cd local-cluster